 Due to the nature of the College's operations and the composition of the board of governors being drawn from local public and private sector organisations, it is inevitable that transactions will take place with organisations in which a member of the board of governors may have an interest.
 All transactions involving such organisations are conducted at arm's length and in accordance with the College's financial regulations and normal procurement procedures.
 The College maintains a register of business interests held by governors and key management personnel which is regularly updated and reviewed annually.
 The following is a summary of those transactions.

-The CEO and Principal of the college is also a trustee of: Rivermead Inclusive Trust and Royal Engineers Vocational Education & Training Trust (REVETT).
-The college received income of £242,000 from Rivermead Inclusive Trust.
+The CEO and Principal of the college is a trustee of Royal Engineers Vocational Education & Training Trust (REVETT) and an Ambassador of the Chatham Historic Dockyard Trust.
+The college paid expenses of £145,000 to The Dockyard.